Our Environment - Statement on Data Accuracy and Fitness for Purpose

 Interpretations in Our Environment based on the 15m DEM and therefore subject to its data accuracy are: Direction of Slope (aspect) and Steepness of Slope.

-A New Zealand Land Cover Database has been preprepared three times from imagery collected in 1996, 2001, 2009, and 2012 as part of New Zealand's response to climate change and the Kyoto Protocol.
-The data used in Our Environment are taken from LCDB v4.1, published in July 2015, and are made available by Manaaki Whenua under a Creative Commons license.
-A number of metadata documents are available and those using the LCDB v4.1 should be familiar with this material.
-These include a User Guide and documents defining Target Classes that can be found on the LRIS portal.
+A New Zealand Land Cover Database has been prepared five times from imagery collected in summer 1996/97, summer 2001/02, summer 2008/09, summer 2012/13, and summer 2018/19 as part of New Zealand's response to climate change and the Kyoto Protocol.
+The data used in Our Environment are taken from LCDB v5.0, published in January 2020, and are made available by Manaaki Whenua under a Creative Commons license.
+A number of metadata documents are available and those using the LCDB v5.0 should be familiar with this material.
+These include a User Guide and documents defining Target Classes that can be found on the LRIS Portal.

-Land Cover Database version 4.1 (LCDB v4.1) is a thematic classification of 33 land-cover and land-use classes covering mainland New Zealand, the near shore islands (re-mapping of Chatham Islands was included in version 4.1 - first mapped at version 2, but then not continued through versions 3.0, 3.3, and 4.0 because of resource constraints).
-LCDB v4.1 was released in July 2015 and used Landsat 7 ETM+ satellite imagery acquired over the summer of 2012/13.
-Like LCDB1, LCDB2 and LCDB v3.3, LCDB v4.1 adopted a one hectare (ha) minimum mapping unit (MMU) and to maintain compatibility between datasets for change analysis.
+LCDB v5.0 is a thematic classification of 33 land-cover and land-use classes covering mainland New Zealand, the near shore islands (re-mapping of Chatham Islands was included in version 4.1 - first mapped at version 2, but then not continued through versions 3.0, 3.3, and 4.0 because of resource constraints).
+LCDB v5.0 was released in January 2020 and used Landsat 7 ETM+ satellite imagery acquired over the summer of 2018/20.
+Like LCDB1, LCDB2, LCDB v3.3 and LCDB v4.1, LCDB v5.0 adopted a one hectare (ha) minimum mapping unit (MMU) and to maintain compatibility between datasets for change analysis.
 Users should be aware of the following issues in using geospatial data derived from imagery with a 15m spatial resolution: